frej/fast-export/README.md

 and file names.
 In that case, you can use `--fe <encoding>` command line option which overrides the -e option for file names.

+Also Mercurial uses different encodings for branches and tags encoding.
+In that case, you can use `--be <encoding>` or `--te <encoding>` command line options which overrides the -e option for default.

 As mercurial appears to be much less picky about the syntax of the author information than git, an author mapping file can be given to hg-fast-export to fix up malformed author strings.
 The file is